All Episodes

 I might guess that.

-But the point is there's Donald Trump the personality, and there's Donald Trump the president.
+But the point is, there's Donald Trump, the personality, and there's Donald Trump, the president.

 And if you care about policy, I do.

-And there's Donald Trump the man.
+And there's Donald Trump, the man.

 He's a lot of fun.

-We've had a lot of fun together, we've gone to dinner, you've been to dinner with us.
+We've had a lot of fun together.

 I enjoy my time with him on occasion.

-I disagree with substance and more than on occasion I disagree with style, but the point is he won, I lost, and I want to help him.
+But the point is, he won, I lost, and I want to help him.

 And from my point of view, we're doing very well as a country under President Trump, and the best is yet to come.

-You see, what I a lot of people really threw me under the bus in twenty look, I uh I kinda go out my own way on a lot of things.
+Look, I kind of go out my own way on a lot of things.

-We discovered Frank Marshall Davis, black liberation theology, Alinsky, Acorn.
+We discovered Frank Marshall Davis, Black Liberation Theology, Alinsky, Acorn.

-Uh and we were the people that found heirs and doorne and were warning the American people, and you know, after eight years when you have thirteen million more Americans on food stamps and eight million more in poverty, and he took on more debt than forty-three people before him in that job uh combined.
+And, you know, after eight years, when you have 13 million more Americans on food stamps and 8 million more in poverty, and he took on more debt than 43 people before him in that job combined, I think I was proven right.

 The Iranian deal on foreign policy speaks for itself.